-No one wants to make a trip to the Emergency Room (ER).
+No one wants to make a trip to the emergency room.
 We hope that understanding the ER process will make your visit a little easier.

-When you enter the ER, you will be greeted by a triage nurse who has special training to assess how quickly you need treatment.
+When you enter the ER, you will be greeted by a triage nurse who is specially trained to assess how quickly you need treatment.
 In order to understand your medical needs, the triage nurse will take several vital signs such as blood pressure and temperature.
-The nurse will ask questions about the reason for your visit, and assess your pain level.
+The nurse will ask questions about the reason for your visit and assess your pain level.
 In order to provide the best care, it is important that you answer all questions accurately and completely.
 If you suspect a stroke or heart attack, tell the nurse immediately.

-In the Emergency Room it’s important that the most critical patients first.
-Patient with life-threatening conditions need immediate attention, and so something patients with less urgent symptoms have to wait, regardless of arrival time.
+In the ER, it’s important that the most critical patients are treated first.
+Patients with life-threatening conditions need immediate attention, so patients with less urgent symptoms may have to wait, regardless of arrival time.

 If the triage nurse determines you do not have a life-threatening illness, you may be asked to wait in the main lobby or minor treatment area until an examination room is available.
 If you do have to wait, a nurse will be nearby to answer questions and monitor your condition.
-If at any time you feel that your condition is getting worse, please alert the nurse.
+If, at any time, you feel your condition is getting worse, please alert the nurse.

 Additional testing and treatments will be performed as indicated by your initial exam.
 These studies may take some time but are necessary to complete your treatment plan.
-During this time, it may seem that you are just waiting, however the ED team is working together to determine the best treatment for you.
+During this time, it may seem that you are just waiting.
+However, the ER team is working together to determine the best treatment for you.

-Once you are seen by an ED physician, one of the following options will occur:
+Once you are seen by an ER physician, you will either be discharged or admitted.

-- The discharge nurse will go over printed instructions and prescriptions recommended by the ED physician.
+- The discharge nurse will go over printed instructions and prescriptions recommended by the ER physician.

 - Ask questions about anything you do not understand.